gwaldron/osgearth/docs/source/build.md

 **Step 1 - Configure vcpkg**

-First, download and bootstrap [vcpkg](https://github.com/Microsoft/vcpkg) following the instructions on the page.
+First, clone and bootstrap [vcpkg](https://github.com/Microsoft/vcpkg) following the instructions on the page.

 **Step 2 - (Optional) Configure the osg_OPENGL_PROFILE triplet variable**

 You can configure OSG to build in GL3 or GLCORE mode if you require it.
 Some platforms (like OSX or VMWare) require a GLCORE build.

-The latest (as of 6/6/2023) version of vcpkg will build OSG with OPENGL_PROFILE=GL2 by default.
+As of this writing, vcpkg will build OSG with OPENGL_PROFILE=GL2 by default.
 This is sufficient for running many osgEarth applications, but if you run into trouble with newer features, try a GL3 or GLCORE build instead.

 Open your existing x64-windows.cmake triplet file at path\to\vcpkg\triplets\x64-windows.cmake and add this line to the end of the file.
 ```